the-events-calendar/the-events-calendar-category-colors/readme.txt

 Yes.
 [The Events Calendar plugin](http://wordpress.org/extend/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar v3.0.

-= What are Legend Superpowers? =

-Legend Superpowers are an optional visual effect allowing visitors to focus only on those events that belong to categories of interest - without reloading the page and without eliminating other categories from view completely.

-It needs to be enabled in the Category Colors settings page.
-The Category Legend must also be enabled and in use for it to function.

-Click on the category of interest in the Legend to see the effect; click again to remove it.

 = What if I use a version of The Events Calendar 2.x? =

 The last compatible version of this plugin that works with TEC 2.x is [The Events Calendar Category Colors v1.6.3](http://downloads.wordpress.org/plugin/the-events-calendar-category-colors.1.6.3.zip).

-= Filters and Hooks =
+= Where can I get more help? =

-If you want to make additions to the default legend CSS you can use the action hook _'teccc_add_legend_css'_.
-Call it from your theme's functions.php in the following syntax.

-`
-add_action( 'teccc_add_legend_css', 'my_extra_legend_css' );
-function my_extra_legend_css () {
-	echo '/* my extra CSS goes here */';
-}
-`
+There is more extensive documentation of the plugins features and usage on the [The Events Calendar Category Colors wiki](https://github.com/afragen/events-calendar-category-colors/wiki).

 = Where can I report bugs? =

-Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).
+1. Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).
+2. Add a new issue on the [github repo](https://github.com/afragen/events-calendar-category-colors/issues?state=open).

 == Screenshots ==